Uncovering a Major Hidden Risk of GDPR Legislation

 Modernize Your Security Posture with Infocyte HUNT™

-The breach detection gap – or dwell time – is defined as the period of time between first execution of malware and its discovery.
+The breach detection gap – or dwell time – is defined as the period of time between the first execution of malware and its discovery.
 Infocyte HUNT helps enterprises manage and mitigate their risk exposure, the solution enables organizations to define and manage this gap.

 Stated another way – Enterprises using Infocyte HUNT are able to determine and enforce HOW LONG malware is allowed to persist undiscovered after it breaches existing defenses.
 That time frame may be one week, one day, 12 hours or any period of time that an enterprise decides is appropriate.